AWS Interconnect - multicloud that directly connects AWS and Google Cloud has gone GA!

 | Pricing | Free | Single pricing structure based on bandwidth and geographic scope |

-The most significant changes are that bandwidth can now be selected from 1 Gbps up to 100 Gbps, and the pricing structure has been clarified.
-During the preview, production traffic was not recommended, so now it's officially available for production use.
+The most significant changes are that bandwidth options now range from 1 Gbps up to 100 Gbps, and that the pricing structure has become clearly defined.
+Since running production traffic was not recommended during the preview, production use is now officially supported.

-Partner Cross-Cloud Interconnect for AWS is also GA
+Partner Cross-Cloud Interconnect for AWS Also Appears to Have Reached GA

 | Item | Cross-Cloud Interconnect | Partner Cross-Cloud Interconnect for AWS |